nisargp/CS246Notes/Notes.md

 * Some properties of references:
 	1. Cannot leave a reference uninitialized
 	2. Must be initialized to something that has an address (called l-values)
-	3. Cannot create a reference to a pointer
+	3. Cannot create a pointer to a reference  (int&* x; BAD)
+	4. However we CAN have reference to pointer (int *& pr = &p; OK)
-	4. Cannot create a reference to a reference
+	5. Cannot create a reference to a reference
-	5. Cannot create an array of references
+	6. Cannot create an array of references
 * Key use of references : Passing by reference into a function
 	- Using a pointer: